|Nutrition Facts (per serving)|

 Cut 1 wheel from the lime and set aside for garnish.
 Slice the remainder into wedges for muddling.

 In a double old-fashioned glass or tumbler, add 6 blackberries along with the torn mint leaves, lime wedges, and sugar.
 Muddle well to mash the fruits and dissolve the sugar.

 Add the rum.

 Fill the glass with ice cubes and top with club soda.

-Garnish with a few blackberries and lime slices and a sprig of fresh mint.
+Garnish with a few blackberries, the lime wheel, a sprig of fresh mint, and serve.

 - Muddling is the bartending technique of mashing fruits, herbs, and other fresh produce with a muddler to release their flavors.
 It's often done with sugar or a splash of liquid before the liquor and other ingredients are added to the drink.
 If you don't have a muddler, a spoon will work, though it's not quite as efficient.